 - you’ve had your signature and photograph taken by TfNSW within 10.5 years before the new licence expires

 - your licence has an interlock or Q (temporary overseas visitor) condition.

 - P1 to P2, you must have held your P1 licence for at least 12 months (not including any suspension period).

 - P2 to full, you must have held your P2 licence for at least 2 years (not including any suspension period).

 - If you hold a dual class licence where one class is full C or R and the other class is P1 or P2, you may be able to renew the full class at the same time as upgrading the provisional class.

-To renew and/or upgrade online, you must meet the following eyesight requirements:
+To renew and/or upgrade online, you must meet the eyesight requirements.

-- less than 45 years, you must have passed an eyesight test within the past 10.5 years before the renewed licence (not your current licence) expires
+- less than 45 years, you must have passed an eyesight test within 10.5 years of the renewed licence (not your current licence) expiring

-- 45 years or more, you must have passed an eyesight test within the past 5.5 years before the renewed licence (not your current licence) expires
+- 45 years or more, you must have passed an eyesight test within 5.5 years of the renewed licence (not your current licence) expiring.

 - LR – light rigid